Explore Montana’s Epic Vacation Rentals from Glacier’s Peaks to Big Sky’s Slopes

 Highline Trail

 The Highline Trail offers an unparalleled journey through some of the most pristine and awe-inspiring landscapes in the United States.
 Winding along the towering cliffs of the Continental Divide, the trail provides hikers with panoramic views of snow-capped peaks, alpine meadows, and dense forests.
 Stretching approximately 7.6 miles from Logan Pass to the Granite Park Chalet, the Highline Trail is renowned for its narrow path carved into the mountainside, giving adventurers a sense of walking on the edge of the world.
 Continue on from the Chalet, and the trail becomes mostly downhill for the remainder of the hike, making it a total of about 15 miles.
-In total the hike takes an average of 7 hours to complete.
+In total, the hike takes an average of seven hours to complete.

 St. Mary and Virginia Falls Trail

-St. Mary Falls Shuttle Stop, West Glacier, Montana 59936
+St. Mary Falls Shuttle Stop, West Glacier, Montana

-This approximately 3.6 mile trail meanders along the roaring St. Mary River, treating hikers to the melodic sounds of rushing water and the cool mist rising from cascading falls.
+This 3.6-mile trail meanders along the roaring St. Mary River, treating hikers to the melodic sounds of rushing water and the cool mist rising from cascading falls.
 The trailhead near the St. Mary Visitor Center sets the stage for a captivating adventure as it leads visitors through dense woodlands and across picturesque footbridges.
 The highlight of the hike is undoubtedly the majestic Virginia Falls, where the river plunges dramatically over a 50-foot drop into a turquoise pool below.

 Lava Lake Trail

-498-300 Cascade Creek Rd, Gallatin Gateway, MonTana 59730
+498-300 Cascade Creek Rd, Gallatin Gateway, Montana

 The Lava Lake Trail in Montana offers a captivating journey through the scenic Gallatin Range, showcasing the rugged beauty of the Montana wilderness.
-This 6.3 mile trail, located near Big Sky, takes hikers on a challenging yet rewarding ascent leading to the pristine alpine waters of Lava Lake.
+This 6.3-mile trail, located near Big Sky, takes hikers on a challenging yet rewarding ascent leading to the pristine alpine waters of Lava Lake.
 Lava Lake itself is a jewel nestled within a mountainous amphitheater, inviting hikers to relax by its shores and soak in the serene ambiance.
 The Lava Lake Trail caters to both nature enthusiasts and those seeking a moderate to strenuous outdoor adventure, making it a popular destination for those eager to explore the untamed beauty of Montana’s backcountry.

 Best Golf Courses